prasadpamidi/CarND-Behavioral-Cloning-P3/writeup_report.md

 It consists of 5 convolution neural networks followed by 3 fully connected networks.

 Model contains a normalization and mean centered layer.
 It also has cropping layer to remove unneeded portions of the images(top and bottom).

+To prevent overfitting, I have used L2 regularization technique as this is well known approach to address data uniformity issues like zero angle bias in the current data set.

 I have not used any dropout or softmax activation to the final output, as this is a single value output predictions.